tpitale/coap_ex/README.md

 CoAP.Client.get("coap://localhost:5683/api/healthcheck")
 ```

+## Options

+Client behaviour can be customized through options.
+See `CoAP.Client`
+documentation for possible options.

 # Telemetry #

 Coap_ex emits telemetry events for data sent and received, block transfers, and other connection-releated events.
 To consume them, attach a handler in your app startup like so: